+Planning a messy science day is a good way to help kids answer the “why” questions they have.
 From a young age, children live to ask why.
 “Why is the sky blue?
 Why do farts stink?
 Why?
 Why?
 Why?”
 One of the best things to do with the question of why is to teach children to find answers through the Scientific Method.
 A few of my friends and I have put together a fun homeschool co-op.
 We plan all kinds of fun for them.
 This time around we decided it would be fun to have a Messy Science Day.
 I thought it would be fun to take a few minutes and share with you how we set everything up and made it work for everyone.

-Planning a Messy Science Day
+Messy Science Day Ideas

 What to do